Changissnz/selfinterest/README.md

-Norms, as artificial axioms, are not entirely for constructive purposes although they provide the bases for stability that are, in turn, required by spheres of influence to efficiently operate and command relevance in the manner of projection.
+Norms, as artificial axioms, are not entirely for constructive purposes although they provide the bases for stability that are, in turn, required by spheres of influence to efficiently operate and command consistent relevance in the manner of projection.
 Stability comes in many forms, with regards to contexts of human beings, so much that the only measurable characteristics of the concept are through the socio-economic labels, belonging to one comprehensive labeling system that is correctly used, of specific individuals.
 The field of socio-economics, being as ubiquitious in the applications of human activity as it is, focuses much on the material possessions and political status of individuals in a region.
 Because of this focus, the practical uses of socio-economics is usually not sufficient in the depth of description on the cultural hallmarks and spiritual mores of a people.
+With this said, the concept of humanist stability cannot possibly be discussed in a unified way, due to the subjectivity of human acceptance, for a slap in the face in an ordered land is to be received with humility and opportunity for redemption, but in an unordered land, cause to escalate violent conflict.
+The opportunities available to an arbitrary individual to diverge from their prescribed routes are much more relevant than the regional industries available to that individual for possible employment.